spapanik/py-euler/docs/usage/commands.md

 * 🔴 This set of runs is overall worse than the cached one
 * ⬇ This specific run is better than the cached one
 * ⬆ This specific run is worse than the cached one

+The `-a/--append` flag only append new timings to the cached timings, and the emojis in front of each line have the same meaning as with the `-u/--update` flag.